The friction or rubbing of two materials in contact with each other. Can cause a wearing away/wearing down of fibres/materials.

 A term used to describe a garment in terms of balance, proportion, construction, ease over body, comfort and range of movement.

 The process undertaken to assess a garment across a size range, taking into consideration fit, styling and construction details.

 Mathematical increments which determine the sizing difference between a core size and bigger or smaller sizes.
 A well thought out set of rules ensures each size across a given size range fits consistently.

 A set of sample garments representing each size in a size range .

 A core size and set of other sizes which are either larger or smaller.
 Can be a set of patterns or garments or both.

-Applying increments in the x and y direction to make a garment pattern either larger or smaller than the base size.
+The process of applying grade increments to pattern pieces in the x and y directions to make a garment pattern either larger or smaller than the core size.

 - Grading Validation